Varying-Vagrant-Vagrants/varyingvagrantvagrants.org/docs/en-US/vvv-config.yml.md

 It's recommended that instead the `utilities` section be used when possible.
 Writing your own Vagrant Ruby code is an in depth topic, and could destabilise VVV if done incorrectly.
 This should only be used by advanced users with knowledge of the subject.

+Note that `Customfile` will be looked for in the site's `local_dir`, not in the VVV installation folder.

 ### nginx_upstream

 This option sets where Nginx passes requests to, and is primarily for setting the PHP version used.
-[You can read more about it here](adding-a-new-site/changing-php-version.md)
+[You can read more about it here](adding-a-new-site/changing-php-version.md).

 ### hosts